developersunesis/BetGameTest/ReadMe.md

 - The test case `fivePlayerSuccessfullyPlacesBetForActiveGameAndGotFeedback` can be a bottleneck due to its wait time and proper mocking can be done to improve this so that scheduling does not need to happen.
-Nevertheless, it provides a good process of simulate an actual game round at this point
+Nevertheless, it provides a good process to simulate an actual game round at this point
-- Handler class functionality can be separated from each function needed to send a message to clients
+- Handler class functionality can be separated from the message functions needed to send a message to clients
 - Currencies were not catered for in the betting process, this can be considered as an improvement
 - Improved security can be done, to ensure unauthorised access is restricted in communication with the service
 - Several improvements can be done for the UI/UX to ensure that the game process is easier from a customer's perspective